SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/About_alarms/Alarm_types.md

 [Alarm groups](xref:Automatic_incident_tracking), also known as incidents, are alarms triggered by the SLAnalytics process.
 They automatically group alarms related to the same incident based on advanced analytics.

-They use the same icon as correlated alarms, they can be expanded in the same way and their severity is always the highest severity of their base alarms.
+They use the same icon as correlated alarms, and they can be expanded in the same way as correlated alarms.
+Their severity is always the highest severity of their base alarms.

 You can also manually create your own alarm group (see [Manually updating an alarm group](xref:Automatic_incident_tracking#manually-updating-an-alarm-group).)